 Submitting an Application for authorization of probationary period by mail

-To file an Application for authorization of probationary period by mail, the application must be completed by the employer or by the supervisor if he is an independent representative.
+To file an Application for authorization of probationary period (pdf - 530 KB)This link will open in a new window by mail, the application must be completed by the employer or by the supervisor if he is an independent representative.
 All required documents and statements must be joined to the application to ensure prompt processing.

 The probationary certificate